emmanuelroecker/php-sync-sftp/README.md

 Synchronize local files with sftp (ssh ftp) server.

-Compare dates between local and remote files, not using crc.(cyclic redundancy check), and update only on remote server.
+Compare dates between local and remote files, not using crc.(cyclic redundancy check), and update files only on remote sftp server.

 ## Installation